Board of Trustees

 A product of Battle Creek and Marshall Public Schools, Jonathan Byrd was awarded the Gold Key Scholarship while attending Kellogg Community College and has a B.A. from Olivet College.
 Currently the Legislative Director for the Michigan Laborers’ District Council and member of Laborers’ Local 355 based in Battle Creek, Mr. Byrd is a Tomorrow’s Political Leaders Fellow through the Institute for Public Policy and Social Research at Michigan State University.
 Mr. Byrd is also actively involved in the community, having served as the Chair of the Calhoun County Democratic Party, Member of the Senior Millage Allocation Committee, Board Member for the Friends of the Albion Library, and Albion NAACP member.

-Mrs. Camp Seifke is the Office Manager at Rosemary Davis, Realtors in Marshall, Michigan.
+Mrs. Camp Seifke works for Gull Lake Community Schools.
 She attended Battle Creek Public Schools and Bellevue High School.
-Camp Seifke graduated from Kellogg Community College with an Associate degree and transferred to Western Michigan University where she obtained a Bachelor’s degree with a major of Special Education and a minor in Social Studies.
-She has served in her community as a Calhoun County commissioner and a Michigan Works!
-CEO Board member.
-She also is active in Wakeshma Church, the Marshall Network, the Marshall Chamber of Commerce, the Cereal City Sunrise Rotary Club, the CERT/Community Emergency Response Team, and the Fredonia Grange.
+Camp Seifke graduated from Kellogg Community College with an Associate degree and transferred to Western Michigan University, where she obtained a Bachelor’s degree with a major in Special Education and a minor in Social Studies.
+She has served in her community as a Calhoun County commissioner and remains active with Wakeshma Church and the Cereal City Sunrise Rotary Club.
 Camp Seifke was awarded the Athens Area Lions Everyday Hero Award and the keys to the City of Albion.
 She is married with three grown children and grandchildren.